 Skip to main content

-It has caused one of the fastest forced population movements since the Second World War.
-Close to 6 million Ukrainians are still living as refugees across Europe, and another 3.6 million are internally displaced.
-Many have lost their homes and livelihoods.
-Agriculture has suffered an estimated US$80 billion in damage and losses, with a devastating impact for one third of Ukraine's population working in this vital sector.
+The war has caused one of the fastest forced population movements since the Second World War.
+More than 5 million Ukrainians are still living as refugees in Europe, while another 3.4 million are internally displaced.

 What the World Food Programme is doing in Ukraine